Authority: Executive Vice Chancellor and Provost

 2.2.
 It is the responsibility of the candidate to demonstrate achievement in all pertinent categories and the burden of proof of achievement is on the applicant, not the department head or other faculty members.
 Faculty members under review must complete the appropriate university forms, carefully following written instructions on content and format provided by the university, and submit a complete and properly formatted dossier of material to be considered by the faculty.

 2.3.
-The material must reflect the relevant weight of the four areas (teaching & mentoring, research & scholarship, service, and engagement) as recorded in the faculty member’s Statement of Mutual Expectations and in the annually reviewed plans of work and professional development.
+The material must reflect the relevant weight of the four areas (teaching & mentoring, research & scholarship, service, and engagement) as recorded in the faculty member’s Statement of Faculty Responsibility and in the annually reviewed plans of work and professional development.
 The default percent of effort devoted to these four areas is 40%, 40%, 10%, and 10% respectively.
 However, faculty may negotiate different weightings depending upon their individual circumstances, career trajectories, or the needs of the department.

 2.4.
 While the mix of one’s appointment distribution and job description are considered in any evaluation, each faculty member is expected to develop both a quality teaching program and a quality well-focused research program.
 While the research program expectations (quantity) vary with one’s appointment, the quality of one’s research productivity must be high.
 Each faculty member should develop a primary research focus-one that they should be nationally known for, regardless of their appointment distribution.
 The Department deems service to programs of the Department, College, University, professional organizations as a responsibility of each faculty member.
 It is recognized that service will vary among faculty members and for a faculty member over time depending, in part, on the specific faculty appointment.
 The Department also deems engagement work at the local, regional, national, or international level as a responsibility of each faculty member.